NVIDIA/NeMo-Aligner/docs/user-guide/index.rst

 :ref:`Supervised Fine-Tuning (SFT) with Knowledge Distillation <model-aligner-knowledge-distillation>` In this section, we walk through a variation of SFT using Knowledge Distillation where we train a smaller "student" model using a much later "teacher" model.

+:ref:`Model Alignment by DPO, RPO and IPO <model-aligner-dpo>` DPO, RPO, and IPO are simpler alignment methods compared to RLHF.
+DPO introduces a novel parameterization of the reward model in RLHF, which allows us to extract the corresponding optimal policy.
+Similarly, RPO and IPO provide alternative parameterizations or optimization strategies, each contributing unique approaches to refining model alignment.

 :ref:`Model Alignment by RLHF <model-aligner-rlhf>` RLHF is the next step up in alignment and is still responsible for most state-of-the-art chat models.
 In this section, we walk you through the process of RLHF alignment, including training a reward model and RLHF training with the  PPO algorithm.